Tundra Space

 Summary

-The aim of this sub study is to identify biomarkers in children and young adults with ALL with hypersensitivity to PEG-asparaginase.
-Evidence strongly implicates humoral immunity in asparaginase immunogenicity with neutralizing antibodies18.
+The aim of this sub study is to identify biomarkers in children and young adults with Acute Lymphoblastic Leukemia with hypersensitivity to PEG-asparaginase.
+Evidence strongly implicates humoral immunity in Asparaginase immunogenicity with neutralizing antibodies18.
 Asparaginase is a bacterial enzyme not naturally present in the human body, and therefore highly immunogenic.
-Upon administration, antigen-presenting cells internalize and present fragments of the enzyme to naïve T cells, driving their differentiation into Th2 helper cells signaling differentiation of B-cells.
-A subset of activated B-cells matures into long-lived plasma cells that home to the bone marrow (BM), where they continuously secrete anti-asparaginase antibodies (AAA).
-Others differentiate into memory B-cells that enable rapid antibody responses.
+Upon administration, antigen-presenting cells internalize and present fragments of the enzyme to naïve T cells, driving their differentiation into T-helper cells signaling differentiation of B-cells.
+A subset of activated B-cells matures into long-lived plasma cells that home to the bone marrow, where they continuously secrete anti-asparaginase antibodies.
+Others differentiate into Memory-B-cells that enable rapid antibody responses.
 This immunological memory means that once sensitization occurs, re-exposure to asparaginase triggers strong hypersensitivity reactions that make further treatment unsafe.
-Yet, despite the clinical importance, only one study exists on TCR repertoire in response to AAA, but no studies to date have directly profiled the B-cell receptor (BCR) repertoire in children with AAA14.
+Yet, despite the clinical importance, only one study exists on TCR repertoire in response to anti-asparaginase antibodies, but no studies to date have directly profiled the B-cell receptor (BCR) repertoire in children with anti-asparaginase antibodies.
 The BCR sequencing has recently been developed.
-By integrating BCR-seq from blood and BM with serum proteomics (Ig-Seq), we can directly link specific plasma cell clones to circulating AAA.
+By integrating BCR-seq from blood and BM with serum proteomics (Ig-Seq), we can directly link specific plasma cell clones to circulating anti-asparaginase antibodies.
 This approach will provide mechanistic insight into drug immunogenicity and enable the identification of molecular biomarkers of hypersensitivity risk in children and young adults with ALL.
-Methods: We will perform a longitudinal Danish cohort study in pediatric and young adult ALL patients receiving PEG-asparaginase as part of induction and post-consolidation therapy treated on the A2G-1.
-We will include 20 patients with hypersensitivity and 20 without.
+Methods: The investigators will perform a longitudinal Danish cohort study in pediatric and young adult ALL patients receiving PEG-asparaginase as part of induction and post-consolidation therapy treated on the A2G-1.
+The investigators will include 20 patients with hypersensitivity and 20 without.
 Biological samples will be collected at baseline, during early post-exposure with PEG-asparaginase, at clinical hypersensitivity, and at follow-up timepoints according to the A2G-1.
-We will pair these samples with EDTA-plasma samples from the same timepoints.
-We will perform enrichment of plasma cells together with bulk TCR and BCR repertoire and clonotype sequencing.
-From plasma we will perform serum proteomics to identify peptide fragments of circulating AAA.
-We will align Ig-Seq peptides with BCR sequences from PBMC and BM to map specific antibodies to their clonal plasma cell origin.
+The investigators will pair these samples with EDTA-plasma samples from the same timepoints.
+The investigators will perform enrichment of plasma cells together with bulk TCR and BCR repertoire and clonotype sequencing.
+From plasma the investigators will perform serum proteomics to identify peptide fragments of circulating anti-asparaginase antibodies.
+Ig-Seq peptides will be aligned with BCR sequences from PBMC and BM to map specific antibodies to their clonal plasma cell origin.
 This approach yields a direct functional link between repertoire data and pathogenic antibodies.
-We will compare BM repertoires with blood samples to determine whether circulating clones reflect the dominant marrow-resident plasma cells.
-If AAA-specific BCRs can be reliably detected in blood, this may serve as a non-invasive biomarker, reducing the need for bone marrow sampling.
+The investigators will compare bone marrow repertoires with blood samples to determine whether circulating clones reflect the dominant marrow-resident plasma cells.
+If anti-asparaginase antibodies-specific BCRs can be reliably detected in blood, this may serve as a non-invasive biomarker, reducing the need for bone marrow sampling.

 Key Details